thatwonguy/Machine-Learning-House-Price-Prediction/README.md

 # Machine-Learning-House-Price-Prediction

 Usage and implementation of a machine learning algorithm to allow for house price predictions in california.
+Streamlit is being used and integrated for UI/UX end-user experience.

 This repo demonstrates usage of a custom pre-trained model that can be used over and over again without having to retrain the data.